DocKDE/bluejay/README.md

   ```
 - Then rebase to the signed image, like so:
   ```
-  rpm-ostree rebase ostree-image-signed:docker://ghcr.io/dockde/bluejay-next:latest
+  rpm-ostree rebase ostree-image-signed:docker://ghcr.io/dockde/bluejay:latest
   ```
 - Reboot again to complete the installation
   ```
   systemctl reboot
   ```

 The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.
+That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the major version.

 ## ISO